 Allowance for a disabled child

-You can get a TOG allowance if: the child has a mental or physical handicap, lives at home, he/she is over three and under 18 years old, when you are not paid to take care of the child, and when you do not receive any other compensation that is similar to the TOG allowance.
+You can get a TOG allowance if: the child has a mental or physical handicap, lives at home, they are over three and under 18 years old, when you are not paid to take care of the child, and when you do not receive any other compensation that is similar to the TOG allowance.

 You can claim a TOG care allowance from the SVB office in Roermond: tel.
 (0031) 475 36 80 40.